A Breed of Heroes: Plot summary

 More escapades follow, with Charles being involved in heart racing riots and close scrapes with members of the Provisional Irish Republican Army, as well as comic activities with his brother officers.

-During this time, Charles begins writing indirectly for The Times.
-His job as PRO leads him into contact with The Times cowardly and drunkard Northern Ireland correspondent Beazley, who pays Charles and his Lance Corporal photographer to write and send his dispatches, thus allowing himself to avoid danger and sit in his hotel bar.
+His job as PRO leads him into contact with Beazely, a disreputable journalist, who pays Charles and his Lance Corporal photographer to write and send his dispatches, thus allowing himself to avoid danger and sit in his hotel bar.

 Charles’ slightly more pleasant life at HQ ends abruptly, however, with the bombing of the police station.
 The adjutant is killed and their room destroyed, leading Charles to be sent back to the Factory but still in his role as PRO.
-More brilliantly described riots and arms finds occur, while Charles realises that he both enjoys and excels at journalism through his arrangement with Beazley.
+More brilliantly described riots and arms finds occur, while Charles realises that he both enjoys and excels at journalism through his arrangement with Beazely.
 Charles resolves to leave the army, and eventually amasses enough money to buy himself out of his contract which runs for another few years.
 His resignation is accepted, and he gains permission to leave on his battalion's return to England.

 The climactic scene of the book involves Charles and his CO in a gun battle with some young IRA gunmen.
 Fighting through an alley, Charles fires at an armed man in his twenties.
 He misses his target several times, before hitting his mark and killing the man.
 As Charles and the CO run on up the alley an unarmed teenage boy jumps out from the side.
 Charles points his gun at him and shouts, "Don't move!", then the CO shoots the unarmed boy twice killing him.
 Charles’ reaction to his first kill is necessarily short, the battalion is preparing to leave Northern Ireland and return home.
 The novel ends with Charles, for the first time in the novel, being completely at ease, enjoying a parachute drop into England and revelling in the fact that all he has to worry about is the drop itself.